altaris/opetopy/doc/index.rst

 Derivations and proof trees
 ---------------------------

 A derivation / proof tree in any of those system can then be written as a Python expression.
-If it evaluates without raising the :python:`ValueError` exceptions, it is considered correct.
+If it evaluates without raising any exception, it is considered valid.

 For example, in system :math:`\textbf{Opt${}^?$}`, the unique :math:`1`-opetope has the following expression:

 .. code-block:: python